MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * handle front end if server is down for both app and landing
   * make sure app is responsive and mobile friendly
   * Preventing Rapid-Fire Login Attempts
   * can only play one youtube video at a time